Ron Paul Fast Facts

 Timeline:

-1961-1962 - Completes internship and residency training at Henry Ford Hospital in Detroit, Michigan.
+1961-1962 - Completes internship and residency training at Henry Ford Hospital in Detroit.

-1961-1962 - Completes internship and residency training at Henry Ford Hospital in Detroit, Michigan.
+1961-1962 - Completes internship and residency training at Henry Ford Hospital in Detroit.

 1963-1965 - Flight Surgeon in the United States Air Force.

-1965-1968 - Completes obstetrics and gynecology training at University of Pittsburgh in Pittsburgh, Pennsylvania.
+1965-1968 - Completes obstetrics and gynecology training at the University of Pittsburgh.

 1965-1968 - Reservist in the United States Air National Guard.